Healthy at Home: How Building Routines Can Set You and Your Kids up for Success

 - Routines LET US KNOW HOW WE ARE DOING

 - Since COVID-19, many of us have taken a more liberal approach to our daily routines.
 Activities that were once reserved for weekends, like spending the day in sweatpants, have found their way into daily routines.
 Although the change is subtle, it can have a big impact.
-Following daily routines allows us to check-in with ourselves and see how we are doing.
+Following daily routines allows us to check in with ourselves and see how we are doing.

 - Routines LET OTHERS KNOW HOW WE ARE DOING

-- Without routines, there are a lot of uncertainties that can cause concern or anxieties.
+- Without routines, there are a lot of uncertainties that can cause concern or anxiety.
 Usually, certain indicators can let the people around you know how you’re doing.
 For example, under normal circumstances, if you were to isolate inside for a prolonged period of time, your friends might be concerned.
 By creating routines for yourself and your learners, you’re also creating indicators that can let both of you know how you’re doing.